-In order to practice as a registered nurse (R.N.) an individual must complete and officially graduate from a certified registered nursing education program.
-Upon successful completion of these requirements, the graduate can then file an application for licensure with the State Board for Nursing.
+To practice as a Registered Nurse (R.N.) an individual must complete and officially graduate from a certified registered nursing education program.
+Upon successful completion of these requirements, the graduate can then file an application for licensure with the National Council of State Boards of Nursing (NCSBN).